romrell4/prototyping-server/README.md

 it was created.
 This type is used by the widget to determine what UI should be displayed on the phone screen.
-2. **Photo Identifier**: This field displays the ID of the photo that will be displayed on the widget, and will also be used by the AR app to identify the widget that is being scanned.
+2. **Photo Identifier**: This field displays the ID of the photo that will be displayed on the Android app, and will also be used by the AR app to identify the widget that is being scanned.
 3. **Widget Code**: This field contains the code that is executed when the widget sends an event to the server.
 For instance, if a *Button* widget is clicked, it will send an event to the server that will execute the `button_tapped` function in that widget's code.
 For more details, see the [widget code](#widget-code-details) section.
+This code is saved to a local file `widgets/<widget_id.py` which will be executed the next time that widget pushes an event.

 ### Add New Widget Section